vlaksi/ms1-UksHub/git-server/README.md

 ### Build Image

-How to make the image:
+Redirect to the git-server (where is a Dockerfile) & run:

     $ docker build -t uks-git-server .